BY-LAWS OF AMERICAN ASSOCIATION OF PHYSICISTS IN MEDICINE

 Section 1.
 Elected Officers

 The elected officers shall be a President, a President-Elect, a Secretary, and a Treasurer.
-These officers shall be elected as provided in these By-Laws.
+These officers shall be elected as provided in these bylaws.

 Section 2.
 Nomination and Election (amended August 31, 2022)